 Moving house: A first timer’s guide to moving out of home

 Moving out of home for the first time is exciting, but the paperwork, financials and logistics of making it happen?
 Not so exciting.
 In between getting together enough cash to furnish your place to finding enough moving boxes, moving out of home for the first time can be a little tricky to navigate.
 Our moving guide gives you great tips to get you settled into your pad in no time.

-Nothing beats the feeling of finding the rental of your dreams after spending your weekends lining up at house inspections.
-But to be able to sign a lease you’ll need multiple forms of identification, so ensure you have a passport, driver’s licence or a keypass identity card on hand to be able to prove your identity and make that place yours.
+Nothing beats the feeling of finding the rental of your dreams after spending weekends at house inspections.
+But to be able to sign a lease you’ll need multiple forms of identification, so ensure you have a passport, driver’s licence or a Keypass ID on hand to be able to prove your identity and make that place yours.

 Save, don’t spend